CHAPTER Eng

 (d)

-the NCEES examination 3 consecutive times, the applicant shall be provided an
+failing the NCEES examination 3 consecutive times, the applicant shall be

-shall submit a new application for licensure pursuant to Eng 302.02 before the
+a new application for licensure pursuant to Eng 302.02 before the board grants

-The candidate for re-examination who fails the NCEES examination 4 or
+re-examination who fails the NCEES examination 4 or more consecutive times

-more consecutive times shall have their application for license denied at each
+shall have their application for license denied at each subsequent failure.

 opportunity to request a hearing for reconsideration pursuant to Plc 200 after